zammad/zammad-user-documentation/extras/two-factor-authentication.rst

 Requirement to Set Up a Two-Factor Method
 -----------------------------------------

-You system admin may choose to require you to set up at least one two-factor method for your account.
+Your system admin may choose to require you to set up at least one two-factor method for your account.
 In this case, if you haven't already set up a method, you will be asked to do so at your next sign-in or application reload.